ShiyangWu/ShiyangWu.github.io/Blog/TheArchitectureofMathematics.md

 ## 7.Return to the past and conclusion

-The concept which we have tried to present in the above paragraphs, was not formed all at once;
+The concept which we have tried to present in the above paragraphs, was not formed all at once; rather is it stage in an evolution, which has been in progress for more than a half-century, and which has not escaped serious opposition, among philosophers as well as among mathematics

 ## References